Thomas Carter (Virginia politician): Career

 Carter also served in Richmond (part-time) as one of the first two representatives for Russell County in the Virginia House of Delegates, and continued to win re-election several times.
 His first co-delegate was Andrew Cowan, the lieutenant-colonel of the county militia, and the next was David Ward, the county's first sheriff (two of his deputies being Charles and John Carter).
 Voters also elected Carter as one of Russell County's representatives at the Virginia Ratification Convention of 1788 (this time with Henry Dickenson, who donated land for the new county courthouse), Carter traveled to Richmond despite his son's abduction.
 While Carter did not speak during debates, the vote count indicates he was in the minority that opposed ratification, although two days later he was in the majority that proposed an amendment limiting the new government's taxation power.

 Personal life

-Carter married a woman named Mary (possibly with the surname Morgan) before 1770 and before moving tow southwestern Virginia.
+Carter married a woman named Mary (possibly with the surname Morgan) before 1770 and before moving to southwestern Virginia.
 Before she died in 1781 (in childbirth of twin daughters), they had three sons and three daughters.
 Carter remarried, to Elizabeth Moss (possibly the widow of Matthew Moss who died in 1782), but had no additional children.